worldamazing/plan/docs/overview.md

 *   **Connection over Performance:** By creating a culture of invitation and relief, we allow our authentic, cooperative nature to re-emerge.

 This is the path forward.
 It is a journey from the complexity of the cycle to the simplicity of **Clarity.** The following parts of this document are the detailed, architectural blueprints for how we build that path, together.

+> Each part of the World Amazing Plan is designed not just for function, but to heal and uplift, creating a world in which truly no one is left behind.

 ---